coderj001/kickNV/.github/ISSUE_TEMPLATE/bug_report.md

 - Terminal:

 ** Neovim Version **
- - Output of running `:version` from inside of neovim:
+ - Output of running `:version` from inside neovim:

 ```
 ```